 ALIBI: Tell us one crazy or interesting fact most people don’t know about you.

-Olivia: I've been to 50 US states and over 40 countries!
+Olivia: I've been to 49 US states (who wants to go to Alaska?) and over 40 countries!

 ALIBI: What do you wish more people understood about what you do?